 Still want to go to Loch Ness?
 When you should visit

 Avoid peak season if possible, which is around July and August.
-Otherwise opt to stay close by and visit earlier in the morning or later in the evening when there will be less day tourists there.
+Otherwise, opt to stay close by and visit earlier in the morning or later in the evening when there will be fewer day tourists there.

 Visit Glen Affric instead of Glencoe